 Article 14 Language

-The reference language for this IU CC Methodology Proposal shall be English.
-For the avoidance of doubt, where TSOs need to translate this IU CC Methodology Proposal into their national language(s), in the event of inconsistencies between the English version published by TSOs and any version in another language, the relevant TSOs shall be obliged to eliminate any inconsistencies by providing a revised translation of this IU CC Methodology Proposal to their relevant national regulatory authorities.
+The reference language for this IU CC Methodology shall be English.
+For the avoidance of doubt, where TSOs need to translate this IU CC Methodology into their national language(s), in the event of inconsistencies between the English version published by TSOs and any version in another language, the relevant TSOs shall be obliged to eliminate any inconsistencies by providing a revised translation of this IU CC Methodology to their relevant national regulatory authorities.